 Sean Connery channels 007’s previous “sneaking around” attire from Goldfinger and Thunderball of an all-black polo and trousers ensemble, though he layers it here with a dark tweed half-Norfolk jacket to create a more versatile and fashionable outfit.

-- Brown-and-black herringbone tweed single-breasted half-Norfolk jacket with dog-eared notch lapels, 3-roll-2 leather button front, flapped bellows pockets, half-belted back, 2-button cuffs, and long double vents
+- Brown-and-black herringbone tweed single-breasted half-Norfolk jacket with dog-eared notch lapels, triple leather button front, flapped bellows pockets, half-belted back, 2-button cuffs, and long double vents

 - Black knit long-sleeve polo shirt with three-button placket